-A deviated septum is most commonly the result of trauma, such as a blow to the face.
+The septum is the bone and cartilage that divides your nasal cavity into two nostrils.
+The septum can become deviated, or crooked, making it more difficult to breathe.
+A deviated septum is most commonly the result of blunt trauma, such as a blow to the face.
 However, it is also associated with conditions that affect connective tissue, such as Marfan syndrome and Ehlers-Danlos syndrome, both of which are genetic.

 A team led by researchers at the University of Basel in Switzerland found maternal symptoms of insomnia were associated with a child’s sleep pattern as objectively measured by in-home electroencephalography.
 Maternal insomnia was associated with less total sleep time, more stage 2 sleep, less slow-wave sleep, a later time to sleep onset, and a later wake time for their child.

-Reports also exist of a link between a widow’s peak and craniofacial clefts, or malformations of part of the face.
+Studies also exist of a link between a widow’s peak and craniofacial clefts, or malformations of part of the face.
 However, the association between a widow’s peak and the severity of these conditions has not yet been defined.

 These factors may also play an indirect role by altering the psychological or physiological processes related to the effects of caffeine, such as sensitivity to anxiety and the generally reinforcing effects of substance use.
 Genes can also affect the body’s response to long-term caffeine use.

-Sensitivity to bitter food
+6. Sensitivity to bitter food

 In a 2014 study of 93 Caucasian participants, TAS2R38 was associated with a bitter taste on the papillae of the tongue when it was swabbed with ethyl alcohol.
 The researchers concluded that genetic variations in the TAS2Rs gene may explain why alcoholic beverages taste bitter to some people but not to others.

-Sneezing in the sun
+7. Sneezing in the sun

-Autosomal Dominant Compelling Helioopthalmic Outburst syndrome, appropriately known as ACHOO syndrome, is characterized by sneezing after sudden exposure to bright light, usually strong sunlight.
+Autosomal Dominant Compelling Helioopthalmic Outburst syndrome, known as ACHOO syndrome, is characterized by sneezing after sudden exposure to bright light, usually strong sunlight.

 The cause of ACHOO syndrome is not well understood.
-However, researchers do know it is inherited as an autosomal dominant trait, so if one parent is affected, a child has half a chance of inheriting ACHOO syndrome.
+However, researchers do know it is inherited as an autosomal dominant trait, so if one parent is affected, a child has a 50% chance of inheriting ACHOO syndrome.

-The oxytocin receptor gene, also known as the OXTR gene, codes for the oxytocin receptor, to which the hormone oxytocin binds and exerts its effects throughout the body.
+The oxytocin receptor gene (also known as the OXTR gene) codes for the oxytocin receptor, to which the hormone oxytocin binds and exerts its effects throughout the body.
 Studies have linked part of the OXTR gene to psychological resources including optimism.

-The findings of a 2011 study suggest those who inherited a certain variation of the OXTR gene from both parents are more optimistic than those who inherited the variation from one parent or not at all.
+The findings of a 2011 study suggest that those who inherited a certain variation of the OXTR gene from both parents are more optimistic than those who inherited the variation from only one parent or not at all.